AdaGold/carnival-recipes/merge-conflict-remote.md

 <!-- Original Image:  https://drive.google.com/file/d/11ZYH5JmApQZVstjjhCpd9H3hplPnKPAY/view?usp=sharing  -->

+#### General advice

+There are a few things to look out for when working through this activity:

+- The end result should be a real, usable recipe.
+The original recipe files were all complete works from various recipe websites online.
+- If you find that the result of one of your merges is missing critical ingredients or any numbered steps, you should go back and double check that you didn't lose any lines while resolving a merge conflict.
+- Your recipe scraps may have duplicate lines.
+We've added these in to more accurately portray the full range of potential merge conflicts. **Important**: you should get rid of any duplicate lines while merging.
+- There's no "right" way to do this activity, all of the strategies listed below are valid ways to build the recipe file.
+- Have fun!

 #### Collaboration strategies

 There are a number of ways that a group of developers can collaborate to handle merging their changes together into a final, correct result.
 Each strategy has pros and cons.
 For example if a particular strategy is good for minimizing the number of complex merge conflicts, it probably requires a slower development process in which developers are often waiting on their peers to merge in changes before they can start working.